mikestefanello/pagoda/README.md

 By default, no cron solution is provided because it's very easy to add yourself if you need this.
 You can either use a [ticker](https://pkg.go.dev/time#Ticker) or a [library](https://github.com/robfig/cron).

+## Files

+To handle file management functionality such as file uploads, an abstracted file system interface is provided as a _Service_ on the `Container` powered by [afero](https://github.com/spf13/afero).
+This allows you to easily change the file system backend (ie, local, GCS, SFTP, in-memory) without having to change any of the application code other than the initialization on the `Container`.
+By default, the local OS is used with a directory specified in the application configuration (which defaults to `uploads`).
+When running tests, an in-memory file system backend is automatically used.

+A simple file upload form example is provided at `/files` which also dynamically lists all files previously uploaded.
+No database entities or entries are created or provided for files and uploaded files are not available to be served.
+You will have to implement whatever functionality your application needs.

 ## Static files

 Static files are currently configured in the router (`pkg/handler/router.go`) to be served from the `static` directory.
 If you wish to change the directory, alter the constant `config.StaticDir`.
 The URL prefix for static files is `/files` which is controlled via the `config.StaticPrefix` constant.